ja-beb/container-templates/README.md

-# docker-templates
+# Container Templates

-A collection of Docker templates for creating base NGINX sites and SFTP server for local development and testing.
+A collection of container templates for creating base servers for local development and testing.